cmmolanos1/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

  * `def forward_prop(self, X):`

  Calculates the output Activation.
-As you can see in Graph:
+As you can see in the graph:

  ![A= \sigma (z) = \frac{1}{1 + e^{-z}}](https://render.githubusercontent.com/render/math?math=A%3D%20%5Csigma%20(z)%20%3D%20%5Cfrac%7B1%7D%7B1%20%2B%20e%5E%7B-z%7D%7D)